Aghyadghziel/Aghyadghziel/README.md

 ## 👨🏻‍💻 About Me

-I am a Frontend Web Developer with a passion for creating beautiful and functional websites.
-With expertise in JavaScript and React, I am constantly pushing myself to learn and improve my skills to deliver the best possible product.
-I take pride in my work and strive to always exceed client expectations.
+I am an experienced Frontend Web Developer with a proven track record of delivering high-quality, websites.
+My passion lies in creating beautiful and functional websites that exceed client expectations.

 ## 🚀 Skills